Carlo47/ESP32InternetRadio/README.md

 This program shows how to use the [**ESP32-audioI2S**](https://github.com/schreibfaul1?tab=repositories) library to build an internet radio.
 It is an adaptation of the example program *Simple_WiFi_Radio*.
-I used a MAX98357A DAC/Amplifier in mono configuration.
+I used a I2S MAX98357A PCM Class D Amplifier in mono configuration and also tried stereo sound with two MAX98357A.
 In contrast to the internet radio with the ESP8266, the serial interface is available for inputs and outputs with the ESP32.
 Therefore I designed the user interface as a simple CLI menu.